egison/typed-egison/README.md

 The purpose of this project is to make Egison a static typed language.
 This document is focused on the type system of Egison.

-## Primitive Types
+## Built-in Types
-The primitive types of Egison are
+The bult-in types of Egison are
 Char, String, Bool, Integer, Tuple, Collection, Fun, Pattern, Matcher, MatcherClause, TypeVar and Any.

 ### Char, String, Bool, Integer